LucileMarescot/poaching_occupancy/README.md

 The R scripts to perform the simulation are structured as follows:

 * Generate the simulated data sets
-   * for different study design "Simulation_Bias_OccupancyDesign.R"
+   * for different study design "Simulation_Bias_OccupancyDesign.R" and source('Multispecies_occupancy_dynamic_simul_fitting.R')
-   * for species associated to different detection and occupancy probabilities "Simulation_Bias_Parameters.R"
+   * for species associated to different detection and occupancy probabilities "Simulation_Bias_Parameters.R" and source('Multispecies_occupancy_dynamic_simul_fitting.R')
 * Model fitting
-   * calculate the probability of obtainting the simulated data given the two-species dynamic occupancy model via source('likelihood_CSTeffects.R')
+   * calculate the probability of obtainting the simulated data given the two-species dynamic occupancy model via source('Multispecies_occupancy_dynamic_simul_fitting.R')
 * Calculate the mean bias and minimum square error

 This code was developped in R version 3.5.0 (2018-04-23).
 This code is licensed under the terms of the GNU General Public License v3.0.